 Treatments for peripheral neuropathies like diabetic neuropathy are notoriously limited: Your primary options are medications that may or may not relieve your pain and often cause side effects.
 But now you have another choice that’s noninvasive and proven to be effective with Dr. Scott O’Connor and Dr. Thomas Duhig.
-As certified and authorized Neurogenx™ providers, you can count on their expertise, so schedule a consultation by calling the Premier Nerve Center in Normal, Illinois or by using online booking today.
+As certified and authorized Neurogenx™ providers, you can count on their expertise, so schedule a consultation by calling the Premier Nerve Center in Normal, Pontiac, and Bloomington, Illinois or by using online booking today.

 Peripheral neuropathy refers to injury or disease affecting the nerves that serve your feet, legs, hands, and arms.
 Diabetes is the top cause of peripheral neuropathy, but it also arises from trauma, pressure on the nerve, and many underlying health conditions.